slaFFik/BP-Default-Data/readme.txt

 = 1.1.2 (19.04.2017) =
 * Better active components check - no more failing if (for example) xProfile is disabled
-* Fixed dates problem - now all dates are randomize in activity stream
+* Fixed dates problem - now all dates are randomized in activity stream
 * Fixed several notices and warnings that were generated under certain circumstances
 * Better translation support
-* Turned off emails for imported users
+* Turned off certain emails for imported users
 * Better code logic in various places, and code comments

 = 1.1.1 (19.07.2015) =